GM-Doolin/redder/README.md

 >
 >> ### `Operation 4 - Fully Process Multiple Reddit Post URL's from File`
 >>
->> **The Fourth use case of Redder is the ability to get the sentiments of the comments from multiple Reddit Post URL's at once using a file.**
+>> **The fourth use case of Redder is the ability to get the sentiments of the comments from multiple Reddit Post URL's at once using a file.**
 >>
 >> To do this, Redder just needs a single user input URL file, that for each line used, contains a single reddit post URL. (.txt file is preferred for simplicity sake)
 >>